said-ali/currencylayer/README.rst

 Currency Conversion
 ---------
-To convert rate from one currency to another, Call convert method and pass three required parameter. from_currency, to_currency, amount and optional date.
+To convert rate from one currency to another, Call convert method and pass three required parameters. from_currency, to_currency, amount and optional date.

 .. code:: python